 Curtis had moved to a new home, thence from the valley to the city, and hence he needed to find new local services.

-2. Made or done by a certain female: It's her turn to do the dishes.
+2. Regarding something made or done by a certain female: It's her turn to do the dishes.

-3. Used to refer to a feminine gender who has been previously mentioned or whose identity is known: The postman left her package with Chris so Francine can pick it up when she comes home.
+3. Used to refer to a feminine gender who has been previously mentioned or whose identity is known: The postman left her package with Chris so Francine could pick it up when she got home.

 Since Karin said that she would go over the report again, Sam left it with her.4.
 Used figuratively to refer to something having qualities or characteristics more often associated with women than men; such as, a ship, a car, a machine, or a country: Great Britain and her allies will stand up to the terrorist threats.

-Stanley gave her the books so she can complete the research for the university course.
+Stanley gave her the books so she could complete the research for the university course.